gregorywmorris/Maven-Power-Outage-Challenge/README copy.md

 Excell Data Cleaning:
+* Used the Data Dictionary as a guide for expected values.
 * Formatted data tables to match 2023 format.
     * For Alert criteria before 2015, listed as unknown.
     * Split combined date time columns for years before 2011.